 These main themes expand and change throughout different types of skull and rose tattoos.

 Traditional skull and rose tattoos represent life and death from the skull, and beauty and love from the rose.

-Combined, they tell a compelling story of life as a whole – there is beauty and love, as well as eventual death, in every person’s life experience.
+Combined with the American traditional tattoo style, they tell a compelling story of life as a whole – there is beauty and love, as well as eventual death, in every person’s life experience.

 - Skull and Rose Tattoo Sleeve